Abbion/CyberCrushServer/cyber_crush_authentication_server/README.md

 - **Output**
     ```json
     {
+      "response_status":
+      {
         "success": "true/false",
-      "message": "string",
+        "message": "string"
+      },
       "token": "string (if success)"
     }
 - **Description**
-    - Returns `true` and a `token` if login is successful.
+    - Returns `true` status and a `token` if login is successful.
-    - Returns `false` and an error message if login fails.
+    - Returns `false` status and an error message if login fails.
 ---
 ### **POST** `/validate_token`
 - **Input**